sferik/t-ruby/README.md

 previously registered a Twitter application, it should be listed at
 <http://dev.twitter.com/apps>.
 Once you've registered an application, make sure
-to set your application's Access Level to "Read, Write and Access direct messages", otherwise you'll receive an error that looks like this:
+to set your application's Access Level to "Read, Write and Access direct messages," otherwise you'll receive an error that looks like this:

     Error processing your OAuth request: Read-only application cannot POST